Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Transformation from Neural Network to Decision Tree

 \subsection{Transformation Procedure}

 We construct $\mathcal{S}_{\mathcal{N}}$ by starting with the root node $v_0$ and building the binary tree downwards.
-We first construct the left-hand branches until a leaf node is discovered, from which we backtrack the tree to define the unexplored right branches.
+Initially, we create the left branches, progressing until a leaf node is encountered.
+Subsequently, we backtrack up the tree, defining the unexplored right branches to complete the construction of $\mathcal{S}_{\mathcal{N}}$.
 A recursive method implementing this procedure is presented in Algorithm~\ref{alg_transformation}.
-The transformation procedure effectively identifies a partition of the input space according to the domains associated with the leaf nodes of the SDT.
+The transformation procedure effectively identifies a partition of the input space according to the domains associated with the SDT leaf nodes.
 Within these sets, the neural network characteristic function $f_{\mathcal{N}}$ is constant, and due to our choice of $Q^v$ at each leaf node $v$, we have that $f_{\mathcal{N}}(x) = f_{\mathcal{S}_{\mathcal{N}}}(x)$ over $\mathcal{D}(v)$.
-Taking a union over the SDT partitions, we establish the equivalence of $\mathcal{N}$ and $\mathcal{S}_{\mathcal{N}}$ in Theorem~\ref{theorem}.
-As detailed in Appendix~\ref{app:thm1_proof}, Theorem~\ref{theorem} can be proved by induction on layer $l$ to show that $\F{}{L}{v}(x)=f^L_{\mathcal{N}}(x)$ holds for leaf nodes $v \in \mathcal{L}_{\mathcal{S}_{\mathcal{N}}}$.